-Our most advanced product candidates are either chimeric or humanized antibody proteins that could cause an immune response in patients, resulting in the creation of harmful or neutralizing antibodies against these therapeutic proteins creation of antibodies against the therapeutic protein.
+Our most advanced product candidates are either chimeric or humanized antibody proteins that could cause an immune response in patients, resulting in the creation of harmful or neutralizing antibodies against these therapeutic proteins

+In addition to the safety, efficacy, manufacturing and regulatory hurdles faced by our product candidates, the administration of proteins such as monoclonal antibodies that are chimeric or humanized, including our product candidates vilobelimab and IFX002, respectively, can cause an immune response, resulting in the creation of antibodies against the therapeutic protein.
 These anti-drug antibodies, or ADAs, can have no effect or can neutralize the effectiveness of the protein or require that higher doses be used to obtain a therapeutic effect.
 Whether ADAs will be created and how they react can often not be predicted from preclinical or even clinical studies, and their detection or appearance is often delayed.
 As a result, neutralizing antibodies may be detected at a later date or upon longer exposure of patients with our product candidates, such as following more chronic administration in longer lasting clinical trials.
 In some cases, detection of such neutralizing antibodies can even occur after pivotal clinical trials have been completed.
 Therefore, there can be no assurance that neutralizing antibodies will not be detected in future clinical trials or at a later date upon longer exposure (including after commercialization).
 If ADAs reduce or neutralize the effectiveness of our product candidates, the continued clinical development or receipt of marketing approval for any of our product candidates could be delayed or prevented and, even if any of our product candidates is approved, their commercial success could be limited, any of which would impair our ability to generate revenue and continue operations.
 Low levels of ADAs were detected in previously completed clinical studies.